-Quarter Refund Policy:
+Ouarter Refund Policy:

 - 1. A student who cancels within 7 days of signing the enrollment agreement but before instruction begins receives all monies returned with the exception of the non-refundable registration fee. - 2.
-Thereafter the student will be liable for: - A. the non-refundable registration fee plus - B. the cost of any textbooks or supplies accepted plus - C. tuition liability as of the student's last date of physical attendance.
+Thereafter the student will be liable for: - A. the non-refundable registration fee plus a.
+First Quarter b.
+Subsequent Quarter

+- B. the cost of any textbooks or supplies accepted plus - C. tuition liability as of the student's last date of physical attendance.
 Tuition liability is divided by the number of quarters in the program.
 Total tuition liability is limited to the quarter during which the student withdrew or was terminated, and any previous quarters completed.